ionic-team/ionitron-lingo/templates/expire.md

 Additionally, providing a [codepen](http://codepen.io/ionic/public-list/) which replicates the issue is extremely helpful.

-If you wish to get help using the framework itself, I recommended visiting [the forum](http://forum.ionicframework.com).
+If you wish to get help using Ionic, I recommended visiting [the forum](http://forum.ionicframework.com).
 The humans there would be delighted to help you.

 Thank you for allowing me to assist you.